volodymyr4509/kulmanlab/README.md

 ## What is KulmanLab?

+KulmanLab is actively developed and updated based on user feedback.
 It integrates well into maker and fabrication workflows that rely on DXF file exchange.
-KulmanLab is a lightweight, web-based CAD application for creating and editing 2D technical drawings directly in your browser — no installation required.

 ## Features